It's easy to make sausage patties at home, and the result is juicy and flavorful.

 Instructions

-- In a medium bowl, use your hands to mix the ground pork, kosher salt, black pepper, garlic powder, smoked paprika, dried thyme, and cayenne pepper.
+- In a medium bowl, combine the ground pork, kosher salt, black pepper, garlic powder, smoked paprika, dried thyme, and cayenne pepper.

 - Shape the mixture into eight balls.
 Press on each ball to form ½-inch thick patties weighing 2 ounces each.

-- Gently press your thumb into the middle of each patty to create a shallow dimple.
+- Gently press your thumb or finger into the middle of each patty to create a shallow dimple.
 This helps the patties hold their shape while they cook.

-- Heat the oil in a large (14-inch) nonstick skillet over medium-high heat for about 2 minutes.
+- Heat the oil in a large (12-inch) nonstick skillet over medium-high heat for about 2 minutes.
 Swirl to coat.

 Notes